traintastic/traintastic/manual/docs/en/appendix/dinamo.md

   For each train, linked blocks and polarity information is logged.

 These tools are useful for verifying correct communication and diagnosing unexpected behavior.

+## Acknowledgements

+The development of DINAMO support in Traintastic was made possible with the help of:

+- [**VPEB (Leon van Perlo)**](https://vpeb.nl), the creator and manufacturer of the DINAMO system, for providing technical information and best practice guidance.
+- [**Dinamo Besturing**](https://dinamobesturing.nl/en) and [**Domburg Train Support**](https://domburgtrainsupport.nl), for sponsoring DINAMO hardware used for development and testing.

+Their support enabled the implementation and validation of DINAMO support with real hardware.